Board of Directors and Committees

 Brian and his wife Teresa live in Newport News, VA with their three daughters.
 They are active as a family in their church, various charitable organizations in their community, and the numerous after school activities of their daughters.

-David is President of North Country Slate.
+Chris is Vice President of North Country Slate.
 North Country Slate (formerly Newfoundland Slate Inc.) has been a quarrier and distributor of natural roofing slate since 1988.
 As well as the distribution of Vermont roofing slate, North Country is the exclusive distributor for Glendyne Inc., the largest roofing slate producer in North America.
-North Country Slate actively promotes the use of natural roofing slate through the dissemination of quality design and technical information to the architectural and roofing community.
+North Country Slate actively promotes the use of North American produced natural roofing slate through the dissemination of quality design and technical information to the architectural and roofing community.